Department of Pathology & Immunology

 Assistant Professor of Pathology and Immunology (primary appointment)

-Doctor of Philosophy, Medical University of South Carolina, 2013
+Doctor of Philosophy, University of Miami, 2014

 Y